Have questions about insurance coverage and reimbursement?

 Are there ways to save on my Victoza® prescriptions?

 Yes.
 If your doctor has given you a Victoza® prescription and brochure, you can activate the card included in it before you fill your prescription.
-You may be eligible to pay no more than $25 for each of your Victoza® prescriptions for up to 24 months.a Each prescription should give you enough Victoza® for about a month.
-After 24 months, you can call 1-855-292-5966 (8:00 am to 8:00 pm ET, Monday to Friday) to find out if you’re eligible for another Victoza® Instant Savings Card.
+You may be eligible to pay as little as $25 for each of your Victoza® prescriptions for up to 24 months.a Each prescription should give you enough Victoza® for about a month.
+After 24 months, you can call 1-877-304-6855, 24 hours a day, 7 days a week, to find out if you’re eligible for another Victoza® Savings Card.

 If you do not have a card, or need a replacement, click here.